glopal/go-monorepo/README.md

 Importantly, the checksum includes any dependent local modules.
 As an example, the `app1` module has dependencies on both the `core` and `extra` modules.
 If you update code in either of the local dependancies, the checksum will reflect it.

 This is accomplished by hacking up the `go.mod`s to allow for local vendoring.
+Largely inspired by the `kubernetes` monorepo. https://github.com/kubernetes/kubernetes